OpenMedicalDesigns/WheelChair/README.md

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 Here you can find all the models to create or redisigns a wheel chair.
+To understand the name of the object you should see the archive "wheelchair"